oZelloX/QA-portfolio-/projects/facebook/manual/registration/accessibility/test_cases/verify_registration_layout_at_320px_width.md

 ---

 **Notes:**
-- 320px width simulates smaller smartphones and must be supported without layout issues
+- This simulates usage on smaller smartphones
-- This test helps verify compliance with WCAG 2.1 (Success Criterion 1.4.10 – Reflow)
+- Any layout failure may violate WCAG 2.1 (Success Criterion 1.4.10 – Reflow)